-Discussions about new money for Ukraine are expected when EU finance ministers gather in Brussels today.
+Discussions about new money for Ukraine were held when EU finance ministers met in Brussels on Thursday.

-Also in one corner is Norway's Finance Minister Jens Stoltenberg, who is participating in an annual meeting between EU and EFTA countries.
+Also in one corner was Norway's Finance Minister Jens Stoltenberg, who participated in an annual meeting between EU and EFTA countries.

 The pressure is heavy on Norway to act as a guarantor for billion-dollar European loans to Kiev – even though the EU side emphasizes that there are no concrete proposals yet.